 Only coffee grown in the legally defined Blue Mountain range can be certified as Blue Mountain Coffee.
 It is not High Mountain Coffee, or Jamaican Coffee, or a blend containing Blue Mountain, it is 100% Jamaica Blue Mountain® Coffee.
-It is processed at the Mavis Bank Coffee Factory and requires a long process of inspection and cultivation before receiving it.
+It is processed and requires a long process of inspection and cultivation before receiving it.

 Coffee is collected from farmers only after it is cherry ripe (completely red).
 The berries are hand picked and floated in water on each farm.
 The floated berries are then discarded if they have underdeveloped beans or insect damage.
-Farmers then bring the good coffee to one of over 80 MBCF collection stations where it is floated again to ensure only pre-floated coffee is received into the Factory.
+Farmers then bring the good coffee to stations where it is floated again to ensure only pre-floated coffee is received into the Factory.

 Collectors visit the depots daily and collect freshly floated coffee for pulping.
 This process starts late in the afternoon so that coffee can be pulped soon after picking.
 Once it arrives at the Factory, it is placed in large holding tanks and thoroughly inspected to eliminate any over fermented, green, or insect infested cherries.
 It is then washed to remove the mucilage, a sugary substance on the outer section of the bean.
 The product left after washing is a creamy, brown bean known as the wet parchment.

 The wet parchment is then placed on large concrete slabs called barbeques, for drying.
 This can take as long as 5 days depending on sunlight conditions.
 During peak rainy seasons mechanical dryers are also used.
 The drying process involves getting the moisture in the beans to specific levels.